 The Lemon Law also sometimes applies to vehicles which are in the shop for extended periods of time within the first year, regardless of whether it's one constant problem or a series of problems.
 The Pennsylvania Lemon Law for example, covers cars in the shop 30 days in the first year.
 The New Jersey Lemon Law applies to cars in the shop 20 days in the first year.

-It is also important to note that even if your automobile falls outside the State Lemon Law, there is a chance that you could still seek remedy under Federal Warranty Statutes.
-Also, there are Unfair Trade Practice Laws, which protect consumers against automobile dealer fraud, odometer rollback, and used cars with lemon or salvage titles.
+It is also important to note that, even if your automobile falls outside the state Lemon Law, there is a chance that you could still seek remedy under Federal Warranty Statutes.
+Additionally, Unfair Trade Practice Laws are in place which protect consumers against automobile dealer fraud, odometer rollback, and used cars with lemon or salvage titles.
 It does not hurt to ask about your rights.
-Feel free to e-mail us with any questions and we will direct you to the right source.
+Feel free to email us with any questions, and we will direct you to the right source.

 The Lemon Law can be confusing and is open to numerous interpretations.
-If you live in Pennsylvania, New Jersey, Delaware, Massachusetts, Ohio, Connecticut or New Hampshire and you have questions about your lemon law or consumer rights, you can also call us at 1-800 LEMON LAW (1-800-536-6652).
+If you have questions about the Lemon Law or your consumer rights, don't hesitate to reach out to our legal team.